ga-wdi-exercises/haiku/README.md

 2. Change to the newly created "haiku" dir (`cd haiku`).
 3. You can see that the clone command has already setup your origin (`git remote -v`).
 4. Open the current directory in your text editor (`atom .`).
-5. Create a text file named `your_gh_username.txt`, e.g. `adambray.txt`.
+5. Create a text file named `your_gh_username.txt`, e.g. `nickolds.txt`.
 6. Write a haiku on a topic of your choice, commit it and push it.
 7. Make one more commit that removes your Haiku.
 8. Undo the commit you just made.
 Thing to Google is "undo last commit".
 (Hint: use `git revert`)
 9. Push everything to your remote.
 10. You should still see your haiku on Github.